atisha224/telecom-tutor-bot-07D2/README.md

-# 📡 TeleIQ – AI Powered Telecom Tutor Bot
+# 📡 TeleQuiz AI – AI Powered Telecom Tutor Bot

-TeleIQ is an AI-driven telecom training assistant that transforms static telecom documents into an interactive learning platform.
+TeleQuiz AI is an AI-driven telecom training assistant that transforms static telecom documents into an interactive learning platform.
 It uses semantic search and vector embeddings to generate contextual quizzes and track staff learning progress.

 ---